Summer Registration Information – 2020

 Penland housing is quite simple.
 Buildings are not air-conditioned—the climate is moderate, and temperatures are cool at night.
 Furnishing is basic: a bed and a place to put your clothes.

-Our housing is priced in two tiers: standard and economy:
+Our housing is priced in two tiers: standard and economy.
+Economy housing is only available for summer workshops.

-Standard housing includes rooms that are a bit larger and, in some cases, are in recently constructed or renovated buildings.
-The “dorm” option in standard housing refers to rooms that house four people.
+Standard housing includes rooms that are a bit larger and, in some cases, in recently constructed or renovated buildings.
+The “dormitory” option in standard housing refers to rooms that house four people.

 Economy housing includes rooms that are a little smaller; many are in older buildings.
-The “dorm” option in economy housing refers to rooms that house up to 13 people.
+The “hostel” option in economy housing refers to rooms that house up to 13 people.

 Cost of Materials

 Tuition does not cover the cost of materials used for students’ own production.
 (Hot glass tuition does cover the cost of the glass in the furnaces.)
-Most workshops require you to bring certain materials and tools with you.
-All students pay a technology and hazardous waste fee of $12–$20, which will be added to your bill at the time of enrollment.
-Most workshops also have a studio fee for supplies used by the group.
-We will make every effort to notify students in advance if we anticipate a studio fee in excess of $50.
+Most workshops require you to bring certain materials and tools with you, and most of them have a studio fee for supplies used by the group.
+We will make every effort to notify students in advance if we anticipate a studio fee in excess of $50 (or $250 for an eight-week concentration).
 Look for this information on your materials list.

-Note: flameworking students pay a $100 deposit and a $10 rental fee on their tool kits; rental tool kits are available in the wood and metals studios for a small fee.
+Note: flameworking students pay a $100 deposit and a $10 rental fee on their tool kits; rental tool kits are available in the wood, metals, textiles, books, and printmaking studios for a small fee.

-In many workshops students may be working with tools which, if improperly used, can cause injury.
+In many workshops students may be working with tools that can cause injury if improperly used.
 A safety tour and information about the proper handling of tools and materials is part of our workshops; however, students assume the risk of working with tools and materials provided by the school.

-Detailed information about Penland’s studios, including a list of the tools and equipment in each studio, is available at the following link:
+Information about Penland’s studios, including a list of the tools and equipment in each studio, is available at the following link: Penland studios

 Movement at Penland